afn478/iinatan/README.md

 iinatan is licensed under the GNU General Public License v3.0 only (`GPL-3.0-only`).
 See `LICENSE` for the full license text.

-## Common Troubleshooting

-- If the plugin stalls, try restarting IINA first.

 ## Thanks

-- [Yomitan](https://github.com/yomidevs/yomitan) for the overall inspiration for popup dictionaries, as well as the deinflection logic base for non-Japanese languages.
+- [Yomitan](https://github.com/yomidevs/yomitan) for the inspiration behind the popup dictionary experience.
-- [HoshiDicts](https://github.com/Manhhao/hoshidicts/) for the high-performance dictionary backend.
+- [HoshiDicts](https://github.com/Manhhao/hoshidicts/) for the dictionary engine used by iinatan.
-- [Chimahon](https://github.com/sohilsayed/chimahon) and [Hoshi Reader Android](https://github.com/HuangAntimony/Hoshi-Reader-Android) for inspiration on how to use HoshiDicts effectively, particularly for multilingual support.
+- [Chimahon](https://github.com/sohilsayed/chimahon) and [Hoshi Reader Android](https://github.com/HuangAntimony/Hoshi-Reader-Android) for examples of compact, reader-friendly lookup design.